zhilin963/rsa-signature/README.md

 * **File Compression**
 : Licensee packages and compresses the signature and files.

+* **File Upload/Retrieval**
+: Licensee uploads the compressed package to a file system, e.g. IPFS.
+Device retrieves the package by a hash value, then downloads the package to local storage.

 * **File Decompression**
 : Device decompresses the package.